EBISPOT/cmpo-web-ols/README.md

-# EFO-website
+# CMPO-website
-Source code for the EFO website at http://www.ebi.ac.uk/efo
+Source code for the CMPO website at http://www.ebi.ac.uk/cmpo